pydicom/pynetdicom/docs/user/association.rst

 ..................................
-There are four potential outcomes of an association request: acceptance and establishment, association rejection, association abort or a connection failure, so its a good idea to test for establishment prior to attempting to use the association:
+There are four potential outcomes of an association request: acceptance and establishment, association rejection, association abort or a connection failure, so its a good idea to test for establishment before attempting to use the association:

 ::